DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The bot also includes event notifier that can be used to send message in guild 30 & 5 minutes before the event starts, by the default all of the events are toggled on.
 Feel free to disable events which you do not like in config.

+### Chat Triggers Module

+If you think message format is boring You can check out my repository for ChatTriggers module which changes the way messages from Bot look like.
+[Click Here](https://github.com/DuckySoLucky/Hypixel-Guild-Chat-Format)

 #### Frag Bot

 The bot also includes an integrated frag bot that can be used for Hypixel Skyblock dungeons.